-Our shows are split into two sections, "Competitive" and "Novice", which cater equally for the serious breeder and pet owner alike.
-Registered purebred rabbits in the competitive section contend for certificates, rosettes, trophies, owner bred points and championship certificates (stars).
-All pet rabbits are very welcome in the novice section and they also can win certificates, rosettes and trophies.
-We have many novelty categories as well as kids only and un-rung classes.
+Our shows are split into two sections, "Competitive" and "Un-Rung", which caters equally for the serious breeder and pet owner alike.
+Registered purebred rabbits in the competitive section contend for certificates, rosettes, trophies, hi-points and championship certificates (stars).
+Pet rabbits are very welcome to compete in the un-rung section and they also can win certificates, rosettes and trophies.
 As with all animal related shows the presentation of your rabbit could be the difference between a first prize and a placing.
 Cleanliness is the most important factor and all rabbits entered need to have their nails trimmed prior to the show.
 We provide a compulsory vetting in (health check) of all exhibits before commencement of judging.
 A trading table is available with a large range of items for sale ranging from feeds, grooming aids, medicinal goods, cages and equipment plus more.
-Canteen facilities are available at all of our shows, with hot and cold foods and drinks.

-In order to show your rabbits in breed classes, your rabbit should fit the recognised standard for the particular breed type and be wearing the appropriate identifying leg ring or tattoo.
+In order to show your rabbits in the competitive breed classes, your rabbit should fit the recognised standard for the particular breed type and be wearing the appropriate identifying leg ring or tattoo.
 If you are entering the un-rung section for the first time a committee member or an experienced breeder can advise whether your rabbit fits the breed standard.
 Time will be allocated at the show for you to have your rabbit examined and classified.

 To enter your rabbit please download the Excel Worksheet on this website (forms page).

 Completed entries must be emailed to email@example.com by the advertised closing date of the show.
 To be eligible for reduced entry fees you must be a financial member of the club.
 Entries can only be accepted in the digital format using our Excel Worksheet (please do not PDF).
 There are no entries on the day.